pedroassumpcao/incident/examples/bank/README.md

 * `execute/1`, it will receive a command and based on the business logic and on the current aggregate state, return a new event or an error;
 * `apply/2`, it will receive an event and an aggregate state, returning the new aggregate state;

+The responsibility of the aggregate is define what has to be done for each command it accepts and each event that can happen around it.
 The aggregate logic is pure functional, there is no side effects.

 ```elixir
 defmodule Bank.BankAccount do